rotationalio/data-playground/finnhub/python/README.md

 $ export ENSIGN_CLIENT_SECRET=<your-client-secret>
 ```

-Or you can create config.py file within your python folder and provide Ensign credentials as follows :
+Or you can create config.py file within your python folder and provide Ensign credentials as follows:
 '''
 CLIENT_ID = <your-client-id>
 CLIENT_SECRET = <your-client-secret>